 - My number one item is always furniture.
-Even the most damaged piece, even that most awful colored piece can become a treasure.
+Even the most damaged piece, even that most awful colored piece, can become a treasure.
 A number of years ago I bought this table for one dollar.
 Yep.
 One dollar.
 The base had originally been a sewing matching cabinet.
-The top was something the owner had just fit on top.
+The top was something the owner had that conveniently fit on top.
 It was pretty ugly but I knew what I could do with it.
-I don’t have any before pictures as this was before I had started blogging.
+I don’t have any before pictures.

 I painted it red first.
 Then I painted it white.
 After that, I distressed it.
 Here is the finished project.
 It is one of my favorite pieces.
 I love to paint white over any color and distress it.
 There are very few pieces I paint and leave alone.

 3. Vintage fabric and tablecloths.
 These are getting harder to find at inexpensive prices.
 I probably have at least ten vintage tablecloths.
-I managed to find a couple this year after a dry spell.
+I managed to find a couple of items last year after a dry spell.
 Can you tell I love vintage?
-I use them, too.
-I agree with other bloggers that finding great baskets is always a win, win.
-They can be painted in inventive ways and used for packaging gifts, storing sundry items, in the laundry room.
-Just about anywhere you need to store something.

 4. Paper.
 I buy all kinds of paper.
 I use them in collages, to wrap presents, to doodle on, for the grandkids, covering books, decoupage.
 Oh, I didn’t mention, I particularly like finding vintage papers.
 Paper is amazingly strong.
 Here’s the link to my Pinterest board that features paper projects.

-5. Dishes of any kind.
-Bowls, pitchers, cups, glasses, plates, etc. I love mixing and matching.
+5. Dishware of any kind.
+Bowls, pitchers, cups, glasses, vases, plates, vases and bottles, etc. I love mixing and matching.
 Some bloggers search out white plates, and because they are all white it provides a beautiful table vignette while still keeping it from being too matchy-matchy.
 These are some of my favorite upcycled vases and bottles.

 6. Clothing.
 I used to manage a clothing store and if you knew the mark-up on clothes you would never purchase another piece until it’s at least 80% reduced.
 I kid you not.
-Clothing and furniture are the two most marked-up items out there.
-Some of my cutest sweaters, for example, have been from garage sales and/or thrift stores.
+Clothing and furniture are the two most marked-up retail items.
+Some of my cutest sweaters have been from garage sales and/or thrift stores.

 A word of caution, be sure to examine clothing items carefully.
-I don’t buy anything that is pilled, faded, or out of shape.
-If I find a great piece with a small stain though, I always point it out and see if I can get it cheaper and then sometimes I take a chance I can get rid of the stain.
-So far, I’ve been able to.
-Although sometimes I have bought sweaters that are not in perfect shape if I’m thinking of raking leaves, taking my walks, etc., that kind of thing.
-Know your size in jeans because wearable jeans are a great find.
+I don’t buy anything that is pilled, faded, or out of shape, unless it’s for working out in the garden and activities like that.
+If I find a great piece with a small stain though, I always point it out and see if I can get it discounted.
+If they don’t get discounted, sometimes I take a chance I can get rid of the stain.
+So far, so good.

-7..
-Pictures and picture frames.
+7. Pictures and picture frames.
 There is so much you can do with picture frames.
 My daughter just bought an oversized one.
-She hung it and put a smaller landscape (an original from her husband’s grandmother who was an exceptional artist) inside it.
-Thus, the wall serves as the mat.
+She hung it and put a smaller piece of art to hang in the middle.
+The wall serves as the mat.
 It’s very nice.

-9. Metal items.
+9. Metal.
 It doesn’t matter what they are.
 In other words, junk.
 Sometimes a pile of junk is just plain inspiring.
 Lay them out somewhere and consider the options.